 An introduction to heating technology from the earliest systems to present day equipment and design.
 Applied mathematical solutions for problems in the heating field.
 Modern equipment used in specialized applications.
 Heat loss calculations for various materials.
+Heat loss calcula-

-Heat loss calculations for structures from residential to light commercial.
+Indicates courses which consist of both a lecture and laboratory component. tions for structures from residential to light commercial.
 Individual lab projects.
 Prerequisite: MAT 103 or permission of instructor.
 Must be taken concurrent with PLH 120.

-Heating Systems Design and Installation
+PLH 120 Heating Systems Design and Installation